samirzjadhav/100-days-of-code/log.md

 **Today's Progress**: Today I started working on my very first javascript project to guess numbers.
 I also learned about selecting and manipulating elements using javascript.
 I also learned about debugging with console and breakpoint debugger.

+### Day 86 : jule 28 2022, Thursday

+**Today's Progress**: Today I working on a javascript project to guess a number, I also learned how to manipulate CSS using javascript.